mmistakes/minimal-mistakes/_posts/2019-06-15-visit-a-tea-shop-to-gift-feedback.md

 Here's a few of the important points:

 1. Feedback can be given to anyone (e.g., subordinates, superiors, clients, spouse, parent, children, etc.)
-2. Good feedback is given verbally first, and requires cool-headed preparation ahead of time (i.e., write it down)
+2. Good feedback is given verbally first, and requires cool-headed preparation ahead of time (e.g., write it down)
 3. Good feedback is strength-based, fact-based (i.e., truth seeking), and empathetic
 4. Receiving good feedback is a gift (i.e., an opportunity to improve)
 5. Feedback should be given promptly when urgent, and scheduled regularly otherwise (e.g., 2 weeks)